smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 As discussed in the steering committee meeting from March 20 (see [here](https://github.com/smartdevicelink/sdl_evolution/issues/379#issuecomment-374736496)) this proposal is a counterproposal to [0133 - Enhanced iOS Proxy Interface](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0133-EnhancediOSProxyInterface.md).

 Regarding `SDLSliderController` there is a different behavior depending on the existance of a message string.
 In the main proposal it is proposed to show either value strings *or* the message.
 The alternative solution would be to always show value strings and concatenate the message into each value string if provided.
 The concatenation would be `@"%ld\n%@"` where `%ld` is the value and `%@` is the message.
-The upside is that we can merge translated values including a message.
+The upside is that SDLC can merge translated values including a message.
 The downside is that the message is repeated for each value.
 Example:

 ```objc
 [[SDLSliderController alloc] initWithTitle:@"Title" message:@"Negative, Neutral or Positive" value:0 minimumValue:-1 maximumValue:1];